-Regulations under section 507(b)(1) (B)(iii) specify that within 90 days after the end of the termination period the organization must supply information to the IRS establishing that it has terminated its private foundation status and, as a result, qualifies as a public charity.
-Send the information to:
+Within 90 days after the end of the termination period the organization must supply information to the IRS establishing that it has terminated its private foundation status and, as a result, qualifies as a public charity.
+This information is provided on Form 8940.

-Internal Revenue Service TE/GE-EO Determinations P.O.
-Box 2508 Cincinnati, OH 45201 year of the termination period, the organization should comply with the filing requirements for the type of public charity it has become.
+If information is furnished establishing a successful termination, then, for the final year of the termination period, the organization should comply with the filing requirements for the type of public charity it has become.
 See the Instructions for Form 990 and Schedule A (Form 990 or 990-EZ) for details on filing requirements.
 This applies even if the IRS has not confirmed that the organization has terminated its private foundation status by the time the return for the final year of the termination is due (or would be due if a return were required).